 - Will your baby be blind regardless of How’s and Why’s?
 The distraction of the anger phase can give you useful time and motivation that you need to let others know what’s happening with your child.

-- If you feel you have to say to your family or your neighbours or the postman, “My baby is blind because of a genetic issue in my husband’s family” then fine: at least it’s a beginning towards dealing with it.
-When you remember next year that you said it, you may be embarrassed, but at least today the information is out there, and you are starting to deal with it—after a fashion!
+- If you feel you have to say to your family or your neighbours or the postman “My baby is blind because of a genetic issue in my husband’s family” then fine.
+When you remember saying that next year you may be embarrassed, but at least today the information is out there and you are starting to deal with it—after a fashion!

 - “I know Simon has delays—I just keep expecting them to go away.
 I wonder what I have done wrong that he still has these delays.”

-- Statements like the one above are the fanciful part of grieving!
-You may not be sure who you are bargaining with, but very often as parents we come to a position where we are “negotiating with the cosmos.”
-Are any of these statements familiar to you?
+- This is the fanciful part of grieving!
+You may not be sure who you are bargaining with, but very often as parents we come to a position “negotiating with the cosmos.”
+Are any of these statements familiar to you?:

-- This kind of statement can bring a subtle skewing of your ability to see the facts as they are.
-If you entrench yourself in the position that you can cope with, say, blindness but not blindness and deafness, are you truly open to seeing your child for who they are?
+- This can bring a subtle skewing of your ability to see the facts as they are.
+If you entrench yourself in the position that you can cope with, say, blindness but not blindness and deafness, are you truly open to seeing your child for who she is?

-- Bargaining can often also lead to a false feeling of acceptance.
+- Bargaining can often, too, lead to a false feeling of acceptance.

 - “After a few tries of going to the shops or to church, I just stopped.
 I couldn’t stand how people looked at my baby (or at me).”

-- Depression can also occur whilst you are coming to terms with your grief.
+- Depression also can make an appearance whilst you are coming to terms with your grief.
 You will be aware that there is far more to dealing well with depression than can be covered here.
 If you are currently suffering from the effects of depressive illness, GET MEDICAL HELP!
 That you should deal with it, is paramount.

-- You have every right to grieve: for your hopes, for the trauma you have been through, and for your child and the limitations this condition gives them.
+- You have every right to grieve: for your hopes, for the trauma you have been through, and for your child and the limitations this condition gives him.

 - There is an unexpected positive to be seen in depression, paradoxically, because this is the immediate forerunner of acceptance and means that you have accepted the facts of your child’s condition, at least to some extent (or why else would you be depressed?)